Parsl/parsl/docs/userguide/workflows/concurrent.rst

 3. *No Multiprocessing Objects*: Tools such as the :class:`multiprocessing.Queue` and `synchronization primitives <https://docs.python.org/3/library/multiprocessing.html#synchronization-primitives>`_ may not work in Parsl without specific configuration of the :class:`multiprocessing.Manager`.

+4. *Worker Initialization*: The worker initialization functions from :class:`~concurrent.futures.ProcessPoolExecutor` are not supported.
+Configure workers using the ``Config`` object intead.